Germany: Halle suspect confesses to Yom Kippur shooting | DW | 11.10.2019

 Germany mourns

-Meanwhile, on Friday evening more than 2,000 members of the community came together to form a human chain in front of the synagogue where Stephan B. carried out the attack.
+More than 2,000 members of the community came together on Friday to form a human chain in front of the synagogue, which was targeted in the attack.

 Similar vigils took place in many other German cities.
 The Jewish holy day of Shabbat begins on Friday at sunset.